Codium-ai/pr-agent/docs/IMPROVE.md

 #### summarize mode
 - `summarize`: if set to true, the tool will summarize the PR code changes.
 Default is false.

-In this mode, instead of presenting commitable suggestions, the different suggestions will be combined into a single compact instruction, with a significant smaller PR footprint.
+In this mode, instead of presenting commitable suggestions, the different suggestions will be combined into a single compact comment, with a significant smaller PR footprint.

 For example:

 `/improve --pr_code_suggestions.summarize=true`

 <kbd><img src=./../pics/improved_summerize_open.png width="768"></kbd>